-- The original central and westerly building masses - The building elements reflective of the Georgian period, including: - o The truncated hipped roof; - o The proportion of the 3-bay fenestration pattern (including the proportion of the central entry way with demi-sidelights and transom); - The covered north-facing verandah with decorative Regency style scrollwork; and - The wooden eaves.
+- The original central and westerly building masses (see Schedule A-1) - The building elements reflective of the Georgian period: - o The truncated hipped roof; - The 3-bay fenestration pattern; - The covered north-facing verandah with decorative Regency style scrollwork; and - The wooden eaves.

-(Note that the building masses to the east and south of the original/early masses are not recognized as part of the property's cultural heritage value.)
+Note that the building masses to the east and south of the original mass are not recognized as part of the property's cultural heritage value.